OSGConnect/connectbook/start/data/output-file-transfer-via-htcondor.md

-Before executing a job, HTCondor will create a new directory on the execute node just for your job - this is the top-level directory of the job and the path is stored in the environment variable `HOME`.
-All of the input files transferred via `transfer_inpu_files` will first be written to this directory and it is from this path that a job starts to execute.
+Before executing a job, HTCondor will create a new directory on the execute node just for your job - this is the top-level directory of the job and the path is stored in the environment variable `_CONDOR_SCRATCH_DIR`.
+All of the input files transferred via `transfer_input_files` will first be written to this directory and it is from this path that a job starts to execute.
 After a job has completed the top-level directory and all of it's contents are deleted.